Yemnis/kleer/README.md

 ## License

-This project is part of the Kleer application suite.
+None.
+This project is part of the Kleer application process for dev role.